Our Lady of Willesden: Restoration

-St. Mary's Church
+St Mary's Church

 At the start of the twentieth century the Reverend James Dixon, Vicar of Willesden, restored the shrine, and placed a gilded image of Mary and Jesus at the location within the parish church where the original had once stood.
 A small number of pilgrims began visiting the shrine.
-The Right Reverend Graham Leonard, Bishop of Willesden 1964-1973, actively promoted pilgrimage to the shrine of Our Lady of Willesden, and in 1972 a new "Black Madonna" statue was commissioned from the sculptor Catharni Stern.
-On completion it was set in the former chapel of St Catherine within St Mary's parish church, Willesden, and the chapel was redesignated the Shrine Chapel.
-A visit to this chapel is now the climax of the Willesden pilgrimage.
+The Right Reverend Graham Leonard, Bishop of Willesden 1964–1973, actively promoted pilgrimage to the shrine of Our Lady of Willesden, and in 1972 a new "Black Madonna" statue was commissioned from the sculptor Catharni Stern.

-The older image was left in place, so that since 1972 the shrine has housed two images of the Blessed Virgin Mary, just as it did in medieval times according to the 1249 visitation report.

 The original spring and holy well at St Mary's Church, which had become lost through disuse after the Reformation, were rediscovered in 1998, and returned to use.

 The original shrine at St Mary's Church is administered by the parochial church council, working in close cooperation with the Chapter of Our Lady of Willesden.
-The day to day direction of the Companionate is in the hands of a chapter of capitular priests (usually numbering six, of whom the vicar of St Mary's, Willesden, is a member ex officio), and laity (of whom the churchwardens of St Mary's are also ex officio members).
+The day-to-day direction of the Companionate is in the hands of a chapter of capitular priests (usually numbering six, of whom the vicar of St Mary's, Willesden, is a member ex officio), and laity (of whom the churchwardens of St Mary's are also ex officio members).
 Chapter priests of Our Lady of Willesden are distinguished by a black mozzetta with pale blue buttons, piping of blue and gold, and the seal of Our Lady of Willesden embroidered on the left breast.
-Lay members of chapter are distinguished by a pale blue collarette from which the shrine badge is displayed.
+Lay members of the chapter are distinguished by a pale blue collarette from which the shrine badge is displayed.

-The Companionate of Our Lady of Willesden is an Anglican devotional society for those who wish to be associated with the shrine.
-It is headed by an Episcopal Patron, a bishop who provides the figurative leadership of the Companions.
-Members, not on the chapter, are known as a priest-companion or lay-companion, as the case may be.
-Companions wear the seal of Our Lady of Willesden as a badge, and undertake to pray for the work of the Shrine, and to visit it on pilgrimage when able.

-Private pilgrimages and parish pilgrimages journey to the shrine of Our Lady of Willesden throughout the year, but the main national pilgrimage takes place on a Saturday in July.
-The format of the day usually involves a public procession in the morning, a celebration of mass at midday in St Mary's parish church, a variety of stalls and entertainments during the afternoon, sprinkling at the holy well in the late afternoon, and benediction of the blessed sacrament to end the pilgrimage day.